deeputg/amm-dex/README.md

 python3 pool_escrow.py
 python3 developer_lsig.py
 ```
-Deploy the stateful contracts in order by updating the IDs of previous contracts in the further contracts.
+Deploy each stateful TEAL contract in the order specified above, this will return an Application Index or AppID. \
+Before deploying the current contract check whether it has a dependency on the App Index (or Indices) of a preceding contract and update it accordingly.

 ### Creating Liquidity Pool
 To create a new liquidity pool, the developer has to configure a new escrow account to manage the funds.
 Create the Algorand assets (ASAs) required for the main tokens and LP tokens.
 Replace the TOKEN IDs accordingly in pool_escrow.py and developer_lsig.py.
 Compile the pool_escrow code to receive an escrow address and logic signature.
-Fund the escrow contract with required ALGOs and optin to stateful contracts.
+Fund the escrow contract with required ALGOs and opt-in to stateful contracts.
 Compile the developer_lsig code to receive the developer's lsig, to be used for minting tokens.

 ### Adding Liquidity
 #### Type-1 Single Sided liquidity (TOKEN-1 contribution) :